OceaneMichel/SpaceArcadeWeb/README.md

 - Feedback on damage (visual + audio) + set a small time of invicibility after damage
 - Add scrolling starts in addition to backgorund
 - Bullet animation on destroy
-- Change split player colliders into 2: damage and collision detection

 DONE:
 - Player inputs